Standard multipartitions and a combinatorial affine Schur-Weyl duality: Introduction

 We organise the paper as follows.
 We first briefly review in \S2 affine Hecke algebras and the classification of their irreducible modules, following Rogawski.
 We then introduce integral multisegments and their associated standard words.
 In \S3, we introduce Specht modules of Ariki--Koike algebras and explicitly work out the action of Jucys--Murphy operators on Specht modules.
 We further interpret the inflation of a Specht module as an induced $\afHr$-module.
 Then, we introduce Ariki--Koike algebras of integral type and their associated Kleshchev multipartitions.
 With these preparations, we are ready to get the main results of the paper in the next three sections.
-Standard Kleshchev multipartitions are introduced in \S4 and are proved to be in one-to-one correspondence with integral multisegments.
+Standard multipartitions are introduced in \S4 and are proved to be in one-to-one correspondence with integral multisegments.
 In \S5, we construct, for every irreducible module of an Ariki--Koike algebra of integral type, the corresponding multisegment when regarded as an irreducible $\afHr$-module.
 Drinfeld polynomials of integral type are introduced in \S6 where we will extend the one-to-one relation to irreducible representations of affine $q$-Schur algebras.
-In particular, we prove that the irreducible polynomial representations with Drinfeld polynomials of integral type determine all irreducible polynomial representations.
-Finally, in the last section, we provide an application to the skew shape representations.

 {\it Throughout the paper, all algebras and modules considered are defined over $\C$.
 Let $\C^*=\C\setminus\{0\}$ and assume that $q\in\mathbb C^*$ is not a root of unity.}